ResponsiveBP/Responsive/README.md

 There are three types of build available:

  1. `npm run build` Compiles the framework to the **dist** folder.
- 2. `npm run build:watch` For development purposes.
+ 2. `npm run dev` For development purposes.
 Compiles the framework to the **dist** folder and watches for further changes

 ## Authors